 - To accept disclaimers and restrictions of rights and liability concerning the data.

 Please refer to the Data User’s Guide for additional guidance on usage rights and obligations.

-Neither the AidData program nor its host institutions (Brigham Young University, the College of William and Mary, and Development Gateway) claim ownership of content published or media available by third parties on, or resulting from, the use of information obtained through this portal, its services, and forums.
+Neither AidData, nor its host institution the College of William and Mary, claim ownership of content published or made available by third parties on, or resulting from the use of information obtained through, this portal, its services and forums.